jporeilly/Helm/Labs/02 Helm Charts/02 Umbella Charts/charts v2.md

 > check in browser: http://frontend.minikube.local/guestbook

-if you problems resolving the URL you may need to update the /etc/hosts with frontend POD IP
+if you problems resolving the URL you may need to update the /etc/hosts with:
+[frontend-service IP] frontend.minikube.local
+[database-service IP] database.minikube.local
+[backend.minikube.local IP] backend.minikube.local

 to delete all revisions:
 ```